PREVYMIS® (letermovir) 240mg, 480mg tablets / Injection 20mg/mL

 (e) Reasons for discontinuation included adverse event (AE), death, lost to follow-up, physician decision, and withdrawal by subject.

-Significantly lower rate of onset of clinically significant CMVf infection for PREVYMIS vs placebo1,g
+Significantly lower rate of onset of clinically significant CMV infection for PREVYMIS vs placebo1

-Factors associated with clinically significant CMV infection between week 14 and week 24 post-transplant among PREVYMIS patients included:
+Factors associated with clinically significant CMV infection between Week 14 and Week 24 post-HSCT among adult PREVYMIS patients included:

 • High-risk stratum for CMV reactivation at baseline